Table of contents:

-This will help you break the ice and connect on matters that are interesting to you both.
+This will help you break the ice and connect on matters that interest you both.

 Send Your Message at the Right Time

 There’s no specific best time of day for sending LinkedIn messages.
-However, you also don’t want to bombard your recipients with connection or lead generation messages.
-Try to schedule your message so that it’s sent during normal business hours – not in the wee hours of the night or too early in the morning.
+However, you don’t want to bombard your recipients with connection or lead-generation messages.
+Schedule your message so it’s sent during normal business hours – not in the wee hours of the night or too early in the morning.